-Tom’s entire career has focused on helping people make government more responsive and effective — first as a community organizer and environmental advocate, then as founder of Progressive Maryland, as a delegate in District 20, and now on the Montgomery County Council.
+Tom’s entire career has focused on helping people make government more responsive and effective — first as a community organizer and environmental advocate, then as founder of Progressive Maryland, as a delegate in District 20, and presently on the Montgomery County Council.

 At an early age, Tom learned that government could provide critical opportunities for hardworking individuals to succeed and contribute to their communities and their country.
 Tom’s father, Arthur, a decorated World War II pilot, attended college on the GI Bill and later became an electrical engineer, a career that would not have been possible otherwise.
 Tom’s mother, Una, stressed the value of community service to her five children, including the youngest, Tom.
 With her encouragement, Tom became an altar boy in their Catholic parish and an Eagle Scout.